philmccarthy/shopigram/README.md

 ### Installation

-To see the Shopigram working in a local development environment:
+To see the Shopigram app working in a local development environment:

 1. Clone the repo
    ```sh